defold/doc/docs/en/tutorials/car.md

 It's perhaps not very exciting, but it's a running Defold game application and we can easily modify it into something more interesting.
 So let's do that.

 First of all, let's clean the file *main.collection* of the one game object it contains.
-Select "go" in the *Outline* view, right-click and select *Delete*.
+Select "logo" in the *Outline* view, right-click and select *Delete*.
 That's it.
 If you run the game again, the application window will be totally black.

 ![Delete game object](images/car/start_delete_go.png)